Choosing the best ASMR Microphone:

 Pros and Cons of Blue Yeti USB Microphone:

-The Rode NT1-A is one of the best bang for the buck microphone.
+The Rode NT1-A is one of the best bangs for the buck microphone.
 It sounds same like many high-end microphones which cost more than $1000.
 This microphone is absolutely amazing because of its extremely low self-noise.
 It almost gives no background noise.
 It is popular for recording audio books worldwide so this is a great product for recording ASMR videos as well.
 This package comes with two microphones so that you can record left and right channel separately.

 The Rode NT1-A is a cardioid microphone having Self-Noise of about 5dBA which is amazing for ASMR.
 This microphone is used by professional music makers for recording musical instruments because of its low self-noise.
 The Rode NT1-A has a one-inch diaphragm which gives wide frequency response and a perfectly low S/N ratio.
 The RODE NT1-A doesn’t run off a USB port.
 It requires phantom power off a recorder/adapter which is connected using XLR connections.

 An ASMR video recorded using a pair of RODE NT1-A by a good ASMR artist Just Tingles: